jnozzi/cocoadev.com/markdown/HowDoIFlipAnNSScrollView.md

-I'm having some difficulties with an General/NSScrollView (such as the ruler starts at the bottom of the view) not to mention that I have to convert all my coordinates.
+I'm having some difficulties with an NSScrollView (such as the ruler starts at the bottom of the view) not to mention that I have to convert all my coordinates.

 Is there a relatively simple way to do this as it would save me from lots of code and save me some hairs :-).